 The Most Expensive Things Prince William And Kate Middleton Own

 There are undoubtedly perks and palaces that come along with the trials and tribulations of being born a royal — or falling in love and marrying one.
-For Prince William and his wife Kate Middleton, now known as The Prince and Princess of Wales, wealth could certainly be listed as one of those bonuses.
+For Prince William and his wife, Kate Middleton, the Prince and Princess of Wales, wealth could certainly be listed as one of those bonuses.
 However, it may come as a surprise that it isn't quite as simple as having indispensable amounts of money at their disposal.
 Being a royal means living under a microscope and being aware that any purchases will likely be scrutinized by the press and the public.

-Though Prince William is estimated to be worth millions, many properties, cars, and jewels are actually owned by the Royal Family as an institution and don't strictly belong to The Prince and Princess of Wales.
-But let's take a closer look at some of the extravagant items that Will and Kate have spent their inherited fortune on.
+Though Prince William and Kate are estimated to be worth millions, many properties, cars, and jewels are actually owned by the royal Family as an institution and don't strictly belong to the Prince and Princess of Wales.
+But let's take a closer look at some of the extravagant items that the pair have spent their inherited fortune on or acquired as presents.

 The Duchy of Cornwall Estate

-After the death of his grandmother Queen Elizabeth II in September 2022, Prince William inherited a massive estate known as The Duchy of Cornwall.
+After the death of his grandmother, Queen Elizabeth II, in September 2022, Prince William inherited a massive estate known as the Duchy of Cornwall.
 Laura Clancy of Lancaster University explained to CNN that "[Royal wills] are hidden, so we have no idea actually what's in them and what that's worth, and that's never ever made public."
-However, the passing down of estates such as The Duchy of Cornwall is a tradition well documented throughout history since the creation of the estate in 1337.
-The Duchy's official website notes that it was established by Edward III "to provide independence to his son and heir, Prince Edward."
-The estate is reportedly worth $1 billion and includes 53,000 hectares of land across 23 counties, according to House Beautiful.
+However, the passing down of estates such as the Duchy of Cornwall is a tradition well documented throughout history since the creation of the estate in 1337.
+The duchy's official website notes that it was established by Edward III "to provide independence to his son and heir, Prince Edward."
+The estate is reportedly worth $1 billion and includes 53,000 hectares of land across 23 counties.

 Despite the massive amount of money this adds to Prince William's fortune, the majority of the income is required to go back into the estate.
-The Duchy's website states, "The revenue from his estate is used to fund the public, private and charitable activities of The Duke and his immediate family."
+The duchy's website states, "The revenue from his estate is used to fund the public, private and charitable activities of The Duke and his immediate family."
 Though CNN noted that, because it was a "private source of wealth," they are not required to report income.
-Reportedly Charles paid himself an income of $25 million from the Duchy of Cornwall the year before he became King.
+Reportedly, King Charles III paid himself an income of $25 million from the Duchy of Cornwall the year before he ascended the throne.

 Anmer Hall

-Reportedly "one of the most expensive gifts ever," Anmer Hall was one of Prince William and Kate Middleton's wedding presents from Queen Elizabeth II, valued at $1.7 million, per My London News.
+Seemingly "one of the most expensive gifts ever," Anmer Hall was one of Prince William and Kate Middleton's wedding presents from Queen Elizabeth II, valued at $1.7 million, per My London News.
 A Georgian mansion located in Norfolk, the house has 30 rooms — including 10 bedrooms — and surrounding gardens.
-After adding two children to their family, the home became their primary residence from 2015 to 2017 before settling into Kensington Palace and then Adelaide Cottage at Windsor, per Architectural Digest.
+After adding two children to their family, the home became their primary residence from 2015 to 2017 before settling into Kensington Palace and then Adelaide Cottage at Windsor.

-The home, however, is still a family favorite but acts as more of a quiet country getaway for the royal couple nowadays.
+The home has remained a family favorite but acts as more of a quiet country getaway for the royal couple nowadays.
 Despite the grandeur of Anmer Hall, the pair seem to go there to experience a simpler life.
 "You'd think that Kate and William would have an army of staff to help them out, but it really was just them and the children," an insider told People in 2017.
-They also hunkered down at the home during the COVID-19 lockdowns in 2020.
+They also hunkered down at the home during the COVID-19 lockdowns of 2020.

 Kate Middleton's engagement ring